ritchie46/ritchievink.com/content/post/bayesian-optimization.md

 * Calibration of environmental models
 * Increasing conversion rates

-These subjects are time consuming, have a large parameter space, and the implementations are 'black-box' as we can't compute derivatives.
+These subjects are time-consuming, have a large parameter space, and the implementations are 'black-box' as we can't compute derivatives.

-Some examples where you shouldn't use bayesian optimization:
+Some examples where you shouldn't use Bayesian Optimization:

 * Curve fitting
 * Linear programming

-For these kind of problems there are better optimization algorithms that can, for instance, take advantage of the shape of the functions range (convex problems).
+For these kinds of problems, there are better optimization algorithms that can, for instance, take advantage of the shape of the function's codomain (convex problems).

 This post we are going to implement a Bayesian Optimization algorithm in Python and while doing so we are going to explore some properties of the algorithm.

 ## Why Gaussian Processes?
-Baysian optimization is thus used to model unknown, time consuming to evaluate, non-convex, black-box functions $f$.
+Bayesian optimization is thus used to model unknown, time-consuming to evaluate, non-convex, black-box functions $f$.
 Let's think for a moment about some of the properties we would want for such a model.

 **Exploration**

 Most models fit in a frequentist manner and lead to a point estimate of the parameters that best fit the function.
 Once we've fitted a model on $f(x)$, it is hard to get a sense of the uncertainty of our model.
 We want to have a notion of uncertainty because we don't want to explore a space where we are very certain and we already know what the outcome will be.
-This would be a waiste of our limited budget.
-So we want to be able to do exploration and for that we need to know the uncertainty, i.e. we need Bayesian models.
+This would be a waste of our limited budget.
+So we want to be able to do exploration and for that, we need to know the uncertainty, i.e. we need Bayesian models.
 On to the second requirement!

 **Versatility**

-As BO is useful for any black box function (which can have any output shape), we do need a versatile model to be able to approximate the unknown black-box function.
-For this reason we can't use linear or polynomial regression as we restrict our model to a certain function family.
+As BO is useful for any black-box function (which can have any output shape), we do need a versatile model to be able to approximate the unknown black-box function.
+For this reason, we can't use linear or polynomial regression as we restrict our model to a certain function family.
 Gaussian Processes fit this requirement.
-We can just set a prior distribution over functions and with a kernel we can restrict (or not) the family of possible functions as much as we want.
+We can just set a prior distribution over functions and with a kernel, we can restrict (or not) the family of possible functions as much as we want.

 The limiting scalability properties of GP's now actually don't matter as the function evaluations are on a limiting budget.
-Every new data point is costly, so we'll stay wel below 1000 data points!
+Every new data point is costly, so we'll stay well below 1000 data points!

 ## The algorithm
-Below is the BO algorithm shown in pseudo-code.
+Below the BO algorithm is shown in pseudo-code.
 Later we will implement in Python.

 ``` text
 Place prior over f.